Design a Guidance System in MATLAB and Simulink

-The Aerodynamics & Equations of Motion Subsystem generates the forces and moments applied to the missile in body axes, and integrates the equations of motion which define the linear and angular motion of the airframe.
+Aerodynamics & Equations of Motion subsystem generates the forces and moments applied to the missile in body axes and integrates the equations of motion that define the linear and angular motion of the airframe.

-The aerodynamic coefficients are stored in datasets, and during the simulation the value at the current operating condition is determined by interpolation using 2-D lookup table blocks.
+The aerodynamic coefficients are stored in datasets.
+During the simulation, the value at the current operating condition is determined by interpolation using 2-D Lookup Table blocks.

-The aim of the missile autopilot is to control acceleration normal to the missile body.
-In this example the autopilot structure is a three loop design using measurements from an accelerometer placed ahead of the center of gravity, and a rate gyro to provide additional damping.
-The controller gains are scheduled on incidence and Mach number, and are tuned for robust performance at an altitude of 10,000 ft.
+The missile autopilot controls acceleration normal to the missile body.
+In this example, the autopilot structure is a three-loop design that uses measurements from an accelerometer placed ahead of the center of gravity.
+A rate gyro provides additional damping.
+The controller gains are scheduled on incidence and Mach number and are tuned for robust performance at an altitude of 10,000 ft.

 Airframe Frequency Response

 Autopilot designs are carried out on a number of linear airframe models derived at varying flight conditions across the expected flight envelope.
-To implement the autopilot in the non-linear model involves storing the autopilot gains in 2 dimensional lookup tables, and incorporating an anti-windup gain to prevent integrator windup when the fin demands exceed the maximum limits.
-Testing the autopilot in the nonlinear Simulink model is then the best way to show satisfactory performance in the presence of non-linearities such as actuator fin and rate limits, and with the gains now dynamically varying with changing flight condition.
+To implement the autopilot in the nonlinear model, you must store the autopilot gains in two-dimensional lookup tables and incorporate an anti-windup gain to prevent integrator windup when the fin demands exceed the maximum limits.
+You can then test the autopilot in the nonlinear Simulink model to show satisfactory performance in the presence of nonlinearities such as actuator fin and rate limits and with the gains dynamically varying with changing flight conditions.
+The

 Homing Guidance Loop

-The complete Homing Guidance Loop consists of a Seeker/Tracker Subsystem which returns measurements of the relative motion between the missile and target, and the Guidance Subsystem which generates normal acceleration demands which are passed to the autopilot.
-The autopilot is now part of an inner loop within the overall homing guidance system.
-Reference provides information on the differing forms of guidance that are currently in use, and provides background information on the analysis techniques that are used to quantify guidance loop performance.
+Guidance subsystem generates normal acceleration demands which are passed to the autopilot.
+The autopilot becomes part of an inner loop within the overall homing guidance system.
+For information on the differing forms of guidance and background information on the analysis techniques that are used to quantify guidance loop performance, see .

-The function of the Guidance subsystem is to not only generate demands during closed loop tracking, but also perform an initial search to locate the target position.
-A Stateflow® model is used to control the transfer between these differing modes of operation.
-Switching between modes is triggered by events generated either in Simulink, or internal to the Stateflow model.
-Controlling the way the Simulink model then behaves is achieved by changing the value of the variable Mode that is passed out to Simulink.
-This variable is used to switch between the differing control demands that can be generated.
-During target search the Stateflow model controls the tracker directly by sending demands to the seeker gimbals (Sigma).
-Target acquisition is flagged by the tracker once the target lies within the beamwidth of the seeker (Acquire), and after a short delay closed loop guidance starts.
-Stateflow is an ideal tool for rapidly defining all the operational modes, whether they are for normal operation, or unusual situations.
-For example, the actions to be taken should there be loss of lock on the target, or should a target not be acquired during target search are catered for in this Stateflow diagram.
+Guidance subsystem generates demands during closed-loop tracking and perform an initial search to locate the target position.
+A Stateflow® chart controls the transfer between these differing modes of operation.
+Switching between modes is triggered by events generated either in Simulink or internal to the Stateflow chart.
+You can control the behavior of the Simulink model then behaves is achieved by changing the value of the variable Mode.
+This variable is used to switch between differing control demands.
+During target search, the Stateflow chart controls the tracker directly by sending demands to the seeker gimbals (Sigma).
+The tracker flags target acquisition once the target lies within the beamwidth of the seeker (Acquire).
+After a short delay, closed-loop guidance starts.
+Stateflow functionality enables the system to rapidly define all operational modes, for example, actions to take should when a loss of lock on the target occurs or when a target is not acquired during target search.

 Proportional Navigation Guidance

-Once the seeker has acquired the target a Proportional Navigation Guidance (PNG) law is used to guide the missile until impact.
-This form of guidance law has been used in guided missiles since the 1950s, and can be applied to radar, infrared or television guided missiles.
-The navigation law requires measurements of the closing velocity between the missile and target, which for a radar guided missile could be obtained using a Doppler tracking device, and an estimate for the rate of change of the inertial sightline angle.
+Once the seeker has acquired the target, a proportional navigation guidance (PNG) law is used to guide the missile until impact.
+This form of guidance law has been used in guided missiles since the 1950s and can be applied to radar, infrared, or television guided missiles.
+The navigation law requires these data:

-The aim of the Seeker/Tracker Subsystem is both to drive the seeker gimbals to keep the seeker dish aligned with the target, and to provide the guidance law with an estimate of the sightline rate.
-The tracker loop time constant tors is set to 0.05 seconds, and is chosen as a compromise between maximizing speed of response, and keeping the noise transmission to within acceptable levels.
-The stabilization loop aims to compensate for body rotation rates, and the gain Ks, which is the loop cross-over frequency, is set as high as possible subject to the limitations of the bandwidth of the stabilizing rate gyro.
-The sightline rate estimate is a filtered value of the sum of the rate of change of the dish angle measured by the stabilizing rate gyro, and an estimated value for the rate of change of the angular tracking error (e) measured by the receiver.
-In this example the bandwidth of the estimator filter is set to half that of the bandwidth of the autopilot.
+Seeker/Tracker subsystem drives the seeker gimbals to keep the seeker dish aligned with the target and provides the guidance law with an estimate of the sightline rate.
+The tracker loop time constant tors is set to 0.05 s and represents a compromise between maximizing speed of response and keeping noise transmission within acceptable levels.
+The stabilization loop compensates for body rotation rates.
+The gain Ks, which is the loop crossover frequency, is set as high as possible subject to the limitations of the bandwidth of the stabilizing rate gyro.
+The sightline rate estimate is a filtered value of the sum of the rate of change of the dish angle measured by the stabilizing rate gyro and an estimated value for the rate of change of the angular tracking error (e) measured by the receiver.
+In this example, the bandwidth of the estimator filter is set to half the bandwidth of the autopilot.

-Now to show the performance of the overall system.
-In this case the target is defined to be traveling at a constant speed of 328m/s, on a reciprocal course to the initial missile heading, and 500m above the initial missile position.
-From the simulation results it can be determined that acquisition occurred 0.69 seconds into the engagement, with closed loop guidance starting after 0.89 seconds.
-Impact with the target occurred at 3.46 seconds, and the range to go at the point of closest approach was calculated to be 0.265m.
+You can now test the performance of the overall system.
+The target is defined to be traveling at a constant speed of 328 m/s on a course reciprocal to the initial missile heading and 500 m above the initial missile position.
+Simulation results show that acquisition occurs at 0.69 seconds into the engagement, with closed-loop guidance starting after 0.89 seconds.
+Impact with the target occurs at 3.46 seconds, and the range to go at the point of closest approach is 0.265 m.